-Solomon Deksisa arrived here as firm favourite for the Tata Mumbai Marathon, stamped his authority and became only the second Ethiopian to win the men’s title, staving off a spirited challenge from compatriot Shumet Akalnaw and Kenyan Joshua Kipkorir.
+Solomon Deksisa arrived here as a firm favorite for the Tata Mumbai Marathon, stamped his authority, and became only the second Ethiopian to win the men’s title, staving off a spirited challenge from compatriot Shumet Akalnaw and Kenyan Joshua Kipkorir.

 The 23-year-old Ethiopian clocked 2:09:34s, 3:12s off his personal best achieved as a runner-up at the Rotterdam marathon two years ago.

 But Deksisa had enough reasons to celebrate; it was his first title in six races.

 Amane Gobena made it a memorable day for the Ethiopians, winning the women’s title.